Last updated on February 9th, 2026 at 09:05 am

 Considerations for plug welding

-• High risk of deformation due to the amount of heat required
+- High risk of deformation due to concentrated heat

 Seam/Fillet Welding

-Seam welding, or fillet welding, is one of the most common methods we use at Approved Sheet Metal.
-This arc welding method uses a filler rod to create a continuous weld across the entire seam of the pieces being joined.
+Seam welding, or fillet welding, is one of the most common methods used at Approved Sheet Metal.
+This arc welding process uses filler metal to create a continuous weld along the entire joint.

 Considerations for seam/fillet welding